 No formal study of the effect of hepatic impairment on the pharmacokinetics of sarilumab was conducted.

-Non-clinical data reveal no special hazard for humans based on repeated-dose toxicity studies, carcinogenic risk assessment and reproductive and developmental toxicity studies.
+Non-clinical data reveal no special hazard for humans based on conventional studies of repeated-dose toxicity, carcinogenic risk assessment and toxicity to reproduction and development.

 No long-term animal studies have been performed to establish the carcinogenicity potential of sarilumab.
 The weight of evidence for IL-6Rα inhibition mainly indicates anti-tumour effects mediated by multiple mechanisms predominantly involving STAT-3 inhibition.
 In vitro and in vivo studies with sarilumab using human tumour cell lines showed inhibition of STAT-3 activation and inhibition of tumour growth in human tumour xenograft animal models.